Taxation of international executives

 1Certain tax authorities adopt an "economic employer" approach to interpreting Article 15 of the OECD model treaty which deals with the Dependent Services Article.
 In summary, this means that if an employee is assigned to work for an entity in the host country for a period of less than 183 days in the fiscal year (or, a calendar year of a 12-month period), the employee remains employed by the home country employer but the employee's salary and costs are recharged to the host entity, then the host country tax authority will treat the host entity as being the "economic employer" and therefore the employer for the purposes of interpreting Article 15.
 In this case, Article 15 relief would be denied and the employee would be subject to tax in the host country.

 2For example, an employee can be physically present in the country for up to 60 days before the tax authorities will apply the ‘economic employer’ approach.

-3Sample calculation generated by KPMG Phoomchai Tax Ltd., the Thai member firm of KPMG International, based on the Thai Revenue Code, Revenue Department of Thailand.
+3Sample calculation generated by KPMG Phoomchai Tax Ltd., a Thai Limited company and a member firm of KPMG International Cooperative, based on the Thai Revenue Code, Revenue Department of Thailand.

 © 2018 KPMG Phoomchai Tax Ltd., a Thailand limited liability company and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.